 After a nap

-Some dogs keep their nose wet by constantly licking it.
+Some dogs help to keep their nose wet by constantly licking it.
 Naturally they won’t have a chance to do so during a nap.
 So, if you notice your dog’s nose being dry, it is possible that they’ve just woken up from slumber.

 Warm environment